knative/docs/docs/install/README.md

 Knative depends on an Ingress/Gateway which is capable of routing requests to Knative Services.

-Currently, three options exist which provide this functionality:
+Currently, four options exist which provide this functionality:
 [Ambassador](https://www.getambassador.io/), an Envoy-based API Gateway, [Contour](https://projectcontour.io/), an Envoy-based ingress, and [Gloo](https://docs.solo.io/gloo/latest/), an Envoy-based API Gateway, and